canonical/launchpad-manual/how-to/database-schema-changes-process.rst

 For qa on a cold patch, check the application time from the staging log

 -  it must be < 15 seconds [even with cold disk cache], or we will exceed our downtime window.
-To exceed that window requires signoff by the technical architect or project lead.
+To exceed that window requires sign-off by the technical architect or project lead.

 If some parts of a change can be applied as a hot patch, it is a good